Inland marine insurance protects property on the move, such as the kitchen in a food truck or a temporary art exhibit at a cafe.

 Inland marine insurance can protect property that's temporarily in your care.

 Example: Many bars and cafes exhibit artwork from local artists.
 These businesses are temporarily in possession of someone else's property.
-If they were stolen, inland marine insurance would cover the cost.
+If they were stolen, inland marine insurance would cover the cost as a form of protection called bailee coverage.

 Inland marine insurance covers business property that's in a fixed but movable location, such as heavy equipment installed inside a van or truck.